Giralang walk directions

 Directions

-9. On the other side of the underpass, where the footpath forks, take the right fork, then nearly immediately take the left fork as the path splits, and continue on the footpath uphill.
+2. With the underpass at your left shoulder, where the footpath forks, take the right fork, then nearly immediately take the left fork as the path splits, and continue on the footpath uphill.
 Ignore any other forks left or right towards streets or cul de sacs.

-10. Continue following the concrete footpath up hill until it terminates at a main street (Chuculba Crescent).
+3. Continue following the concrete footpath uphill until it terminates at a main street (Chuculba Crescent).

 This footpath follows a narrow easement between the back fences of suburban houses.

-13. Leave the footpath to follow a dirt track heading to the right through the park, when the footpath veers off towards a small street.
-The dirt track continues on up hill in the middle of the park towards a row of coppers logs.
+6. Leave the footpath to follow a dirt track heading to the right through the park, when the footpath veers off towards a small street.
+The dirt track continues on uphill in the middle of the park towards a row of coppers logs.

 Off leash opportunity starts after passing through the coppers logs.